 Before you start

-- All Omnisend plan users can integrate with Shopify Flow app
+All Omnisend plan users can integrate with the Shopify Flow app

 Shopify Flow is a free app offered by Shopify in Shopify's app store here.
 Once it is installed, you can start building your workflows from scratch or by using one of the preset templates.
 Find more information about the workflow builder and templates in Shopify Help Center here.

 Each of the applications integrated with Shopify Flow can trigger the event or execute an action.
 The full list of the integrated applications and functions they perform is listed here.

 Create or update the customer - creates a new customer or updates existing customer data in the customer's account on Omnisend.

 Track an event - pushes an event to your Omnisend account to trigger a workflow but doesn't update the information about the customer (except the email address or the phone number).

 After selecting a trigger to the action tracked by Shopify or one of the integrated applications, you can add a connector to the Omnisend app.
 For integration to be available, you need to have the Omnisend application or any third-party application you are trying to integrate it with, installed in your Shopify admin.